elPixelador/pyrite-gbc/README.md

 # pyrite-gbc
-An in-progress emulator implementation for the Game Boy Color.
+An in-progress emulator implementation for the DMG/GBC.
 Written in C.

+# platforms
+Initial support for Windows with a batch file build process.
+I will expand to linux in the future.